How to Sharpen Drill Bits with a File (6 Steps)

 Video | MECH 4 mechs

-The lip, also known as the edge, is the area you use to drill holes.
-They are the main part of the drilling operation.
+The lips are the main part of the drilling operation.
 As you can see, a drill bit usually has two even lips, and these two should have the same length and angle.
+Sharpen the drill bit lips symmetrically.
+Otherwise, you’ll end up with non-straight holes after drilling.

 Video | MECH 4 mechs

-The last part is the chisel.
-As you can see from the above image, the center line that goes between the lips is the chisel.
+As you can see from the above image, the chisel is the center line between the lips.
 Like the land, the chisel doesn’t cut; it penetrates and displaces the workpiece materials.

 Materials

-Step 1 – Clean the Drill Bit
+Step 1: Clean the Drill Bit

 Video | MECH 4 mechs

-Step 2 – Wear the Safety Gear
+Step 2: Wear Safety Gear

-safety goggles on the table
+A safety goggle on the table

-Step 4 – Choose a Suitable File
+Step 4: Choose a Suitable File

-Depending on the type of drill bit, you might have to change the file type.
-For instance, for a point bit, you’ll need an auger file, and for a spade drill bit, you’ll need a mill file.
-If you aren’t familiar with these two types of files, here is a simple explanation.
+For instance, for a point bit, you’ll need an auger file; for a spade drill bit, you’ll need a mill file.
+If you aren’t familiar with these two types of files, here is a simple explanation:

 Difference Between the Auger File and Mill File